Peninsula & Bayside Spa Repairs

 • testing

-• the equipment falls within the licence conditions
+• the equipment falls within the licence holder’s approved equipment category

-• the work is within the approved occupational area
+• the work is within the licence conditions

 • the fault finding is within the permitted scope